 Fifth Third Bank is a full-service bank that can trace its roots back to 1858 in Cincinnati, Ohio, where it is still headquartered.
-The lender provides home equity lines of credit (HELOCs) in 10 states, plus home equity loans to existing Fifth Third customers.
+The lender provides home equity lines of credit (HELOCs) and home equity loans in 11 states to existing Fifth Third customers.

 Instead of automating the application process like newer online lenders, the bank assigns a loan specialist to each application to look at all of the options available and find the best solution for the customer.
 Because of this, it’s not the best option if you want a fast, fully online experience; but if you’re already a customer with the bank, it may be the most convenient option for using your home equity.

 Fifth Third Bank snapshot